Kwazeer/ExpenseTracker/README.md

-Need to add error handling methods.\n
+Need to add error handling methods.

 There are still problems with inputs in argparse, whether it's INT or STR